sahn111/sahn111/README.md

 </div>
 <br>
 Hello ! <br>I am Ali Sahin.
-I am working as a Backend Developer.
+I am working as a Python Developer.
 Moreover, I have my own projects.
 I like creating new things.
 You can checkout technologies that use everyday...
 <br>
 <br>Thank you for reading,
 Have a nice day :)